 Note

-This is the foundation post for the AI Agent Projects series.
-Later lessons such as LangChain Agent Fundamentals assume your keys and environment are working as shown here.
+This is the first post in the AI Agent Projects series.
+Later lessons such as LangChain Agent Fundamentals assume your keys and environment work as shown here.

 Creating a Gemini API Key